matrix-org/matrix.org/content/docs/matrix-concepts/rooms_and_events/_index.md

 }}

 What if Walter was the homeserver administrator of `ergaster.org` instead?
-Every user of `ergaster.org` in this room have the Power Level 0.
+Every user of `ergaster.org` in this room has the Power Level 0.
 If Walter called this API, his homeserver would only be able to control a user with Power Level 0, and would not be able to promote him.